Torrance Transit: History

 Torrance Transit inaugurated service on January 15, 1940 using three leased 1931 Mack-33 buses.
 The new agency provided primarily municipal transit and maintained a bus terminal in downtown Los Angeles until 1959, when the City Council voted to discontinue bus service entirely.
 Mayor Albert Isen vetoed the council's action, arguing that "every first-class city has its own bus system."

-Fleet
+Routes

+Local routes

+Torrance Transit does not operate on Thanksgiving, Christmas or New Year's Day.
+Service on Memorial Day, Independence Day and Labor Day operates on Sunday schedule, while service on Christmas Eve and New Year’s Eve operates on a Saturday schedule.